 - Outsole.
 Anytime there’s a lot of foam showing on an outsole, runners want more rubber for durability.
 But adding more rubber without increasing weight is hard.
 Somehow, Hoka managed.
 The Rincon 3 gets complete forefoot rubber coverage along with some extra coverage in the lateral heel strike zone.
 Both of those additions will increase durability.
 Thee Rincon 3 is built to last longer than any previous model.

 - Price.
 There a $5 increase from the Rincon 2 to the Rincon 3 but you get a lot extra.
 I’d say it’s worth it because the Rincon 3 still clocks in at a very reasonable $120.

 - Heel Tab.
 The only downgrade from the Rincon 2 is the heel tab.
 The thick heel tab of the Rincon 2 got removed to shed some weight.
 We get a nylon string instead of a legit pull tab.
 I didn’t even use it to get the Rincon 3 on foot so it could be removed completely and not missed.
 It’s not really a big deal but worth pointing out for those of you that love your heel tabs.

 The Hoka Rincon 3 vs Rincon 2 comparison is a pretty easy one to make.
 They’re both great shoes but the Rincon 3 is better in almost every way.
 That said, right now you can get the Rincon 2 for $90 at Eastbay.
 If you’re on a budget, the Rincon 2 is a total steal.
 If you’d rather have the extra durability and various other small improvements, go with the Rincon 3.
-Either way, you’re getting a high performing, comfortable shoe with plush cushioning.
+The Hoka Ricon 3 is also a great option for wide footers.
+Either way, you’re getting a high-performing, comfortable shoe with plush cushioning.